voxpupuli/puppet-cassandra/README.md

 ##### `cassandra_yaml_tmpl`
 The path to the Puppet template for the Cassandra configuration file.
 This allows the user to supply their own customized template.
-A Cassandra 1.X compatible template called cassandra1.yaml.erb has been provided by @Spredzy.
-There is also cassandra20.yaml.erb that is more suitable for use with Cassandra 2.0.
 Default value 'cassandra/cassandra.yaml.erb'

 ##### `config_file_mode`